hoytech/quadrable/README.md

     make test

+* If you `make clean` prior to `make test` then a version of the `check` binary will be compiled with address sanitiser support.

-You can view a coverage report by running:
+You can view a coverage report of the tests by running:

     make coverage

-You will need `lcov` installed.
-The report will be in this file: `quadrable/coverage-report/index.html`
+* You will need `lcov` installed.
+* The report will be in this file: `quadrable/coverage-report/index.html`